 Will You Make a Profit?

 It’s pointless to purchase a property and do a lot of work on it, only to find you break even – or even worse – suffer a loss.
-Before investing in a house or flat, you should research and look at the income other properties in the area generate.
+Before investing in a house, flat or hmo property, you should research and look at the income other properties in the area generate.

 Zoopla has a valuation function, which is helpful to determine the value of a property, and you should always aim for a minimum of 20% profit.

 There’s a lot of competition when purchasing residential properties with renovation opportunities, so you should always be aware of people with more experience.
 Parents often buy auction properties to renovate them and offer their children somewhere to live, so you need to be mindful of your limitations.